nicholaswmin/dyno/README.md

 ## How it works

-Internally, the benchmark spawns a *`primary`*/*`main`* process.
+Internally, the benchmark spawns a *`primary`* or *`main`* process.

-The primary process then spawns & controls an *`x` number of threads*, each thread being an isolated Node.js process with it's own copy of the benchmarked code, called the *task*.
+The primary process then spawns & controls an `x` amount of concurrently-running *`tasks`* each having their own copy of the benchmarked code, running in it's own thread.

-The primary then starts issuing `cycles`, in [round-robin scheduling][rr], to each thread, at the pre-configured rate.
+The primary then starts issuing `cycles`, using [round-robin scheduling][rr], to each thread, at a pre-configured rate.
+A cycle command tells a thread to execute it's code and report it's duration.

-The receiving thread is expected to execute it's benchmarked task faster than the time it takes for the next cycle command, otherwise it risks accumulating issued but unexecuted cycles, called a *cycle backlog*.
+A thread is expected to execute it's benchmarked task faster than the time it takes for it's next cycle command to come through, otherwise it risks accumulating a *`cycle backlog`*.

-As an example, a benchmark configured to use `threads: 4` & a rate of `cyclesPerSecond: 4`, would need to have it's benchmarked task execute in `< 1 second` to avoid accumulating a backlog.
+As an example, a benchmark configured to use `threads: 4` & `cyclesPerSecond: 4`, would need to have it's benchmarked task execute in `< 1 second` to avoid accumulating a backlog.

+The `cyclesPerSecond` rate at which a backlog is created is deemed to be the absolute breaking point of that piece of code.

+Realistically speaking, it should be considerably lower than that, since this benchmark runs everything locally with no network in-between to contribute to latency.

+The `threads` parameter is more or less constant, since it should be set to the same number of available physical cores.

 ### Structure